elchininet/custom-sidebar/README.md

 }
 ```

-## Advanced configuration options
+## Advanced configuration options usage

+>[!IMPORTANT]
-Custom sidebar has advanced configurations options only intended for advanced users.
-These options are basically used to avoid repetition of options or templates, but they are not strictly necessary to configure the plugin.
-Do not use these options if they result confusing for you or if you don't understand their usage.
+>`Custom Sidebar`'s advanced configurations options are intended for advanced users.
+They are not strictly necessary and you can use the plugin without making use of them.
+The purpose of these options is to reduce code repetition and share configurations.
+It is advisable that you do not use them if they result confusing to you or if you don't understand their usage.

 ### Partials